Emergent Physics in Two-Dimensional Quantum Materials

 The student will be expected to:

-- Read and summarize selected papers on exciton physics and quantum optics in 2D materials;
+- Read and summarize selected papers on emergent physics in 2D quantum materials;

 - Participate in research discussions and report progress;

-- Complete of required laboratory safety training before independent work;
+- Complete required laboratory safety training before independent work;

 Applicant's Learning Objectives

-By the end of the semester, the student will:
+By the end of the semester, the student will be able to:

-- Develop good experimental habits including lab documentation, reproducibility, and safe operation of equipment;
+- Develop good experimental habits, including laboratory safety, careful documentation, reproducibility, and responsible operation of equipment;

 Complexity of the project